bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Abbreviations</h4>

-Abbreviations, the shortened form of a phrase, can be semantically marked up in HTML using the abbr element.
+<p>Abbreviations, the shortened form of a phrase, can be semantically
+marked up in HTML using the abbr element.
 The abbr element should be used along with the title attribute, of which includes the full value of the phrase being abbreviated.
-The acronym element was originally used to distinguish acronyms from abbreviations but has since been deprecated, and shouldn't be used.
+The acronym element was originally used to distinguish acronyms from abbreviations but has since been deprecated, and shouldn't be used.</p>

 <pre>
  1  <abbr title="HyperText Markup Language">HTML</abbr>